 The Preserve provides educational programming for our nonprofit and other partners to create exciting outdoor learning that takes advantage of our location and property.
 We will meet with you to learn about your program goals and design opportunities at the Preserve that take advantage of our wilderness setting and help you meet our mutual goals.
-Programs might include (and are not limited to) Leave no Trace, fire building, plant idetification, and other team activities to foster critical thinking, confidence and community participation.
+Programs might include (and are not limited to) Leave no Trace, fire building, plant identification, and other team activities to foster critical thinking, confidence and community participation.

 The Preserve has an established partnership with Montana State University (MSU).
 MSU uses the Preserve for a variety of research, allowing consistent data collection year after year conducted by an ongoing cohort of students.
 MSU also takes advantage of our facilities to conduct week-long summer programs for students.
-In 2017 we hope to expand the use of the Preserve by MSU students and faculty, and increase the scope and impact of research being offered to, and conducted by faculty and students.
+In 2017 we expanded the use of the Preserve by MSU students and faculty, and increased the scope and impact of research being offered to, and conducted by faculty and students.
 Excitingly, we are also working with other cooperators to form the Yellowstone Education and Research Network (YEARN), to help create stronger and more meaningful links across the Yellowstone Ecosystem.

 We are grateful to the Moonlight Community Foundation for supporting our efforts to expand this partenership.

 The Preserve hosts two summer youth camps in July and August for youth aged 12 -18 years old.
 These camps focus on teaching outdoor skills and conservation.
 The July camp is focused on archery and campers will have the opportunity to earn the Bow Hunter Education Certificate.
 The August camp is our traditional archery and outdoor skills camp.

 The cost of each camp is $250 per camper which includes all meals, instruction and activities, campsite, and facilities.
 Full and partial scholarships are available through our scholarship[ application.